The Meaning Behind the Elven Star

-Also called heptagram, septogram, or the Faery star, the elven star is considered to be the less popular yet more powerful iteration of the magical pentagram.
+Also called heptagram, septogram, or the Faery Star, the elven star is considered to be the less popular yet more powerful iteration of the magical pentagram.
 It plays an important role in both Christian and pagan iconography.

 An elven star is basically any seven-pointed star that is drawn in seven straight strokes.
-While the heptagram itself has several meanings and representations in various religions and cultures, the actual elven star is best represented as the sacred symbol of neopagans and those who practice witchcraft.
+But while the generic heptagram has several meanings and representations in various religions and cultures, the elven star is a sacred symbol within certain Wiccan and Pagan traditions.
+Let’s take a deep dive into the elven star and everything it represents.

-The Elven Star in Religion
+The Elven Star in Different Religions

 Elven star

-• In Christianity – Protection and Perfection
+In Christianity: Protection and Perfection

 In Orthodox Christian tradition, seven-pointed stars are used to symbolize the time it took for the Creator to put together everything on the Earth.
 It’s said that all creatures were made for the comfort and service of humans, hence the seven-point elven star is a reminder of the unique protection accorded to humankind.
 Thus, elven stars are used and drawn to ward off and protect against evil.

 In Christianity, seven is the number of perfection and completeness.
-It is a prevalent count in nature – there are seven oceans on Earth, seven continents, and seven colors in the rainbow.
+It’s also common in nature.
+There are seven oceans on Earth, seven continents, and seven colors in the rainbow.
 In Catholic tradition, there are seven deadly sins, seven virtues, seven days of creation, and seven gifts from the Holy Spirit.
+The elven star is therefore associated with God’s favorite number, which is also prominent in the Book of Revelations, where there were seven churches, seven angels, seven stars, seven trumpets, and seven seals.

-• Significance in Islam, Hinduism, Buddhism, and Judaism.
+In Islam, Hinduism, Buddhism, and Judaism.

 Just like in Christian tradition, the number seven bears relevance in almost every major religion.
 Islamic doctrine speaks of seven heavens, and there are seven verses in the Quran.
 Thus, Muslims walk around the Kaaba in Mecca seven times.